wizardwatson/metricreserve/README.txt

 	MISCELLANEOUS
 		cron finish:
-			call multi
+			#call multi
-			viewer for completed processes
+			2viewer for completed processes
 			ability to call manually
-			test accounts?
+			3test accounts?
-			user status update for which tree belongs to check graph to prevent cross-tree activity
+			#1user status update for which tree belongs to

-		show QR code on ticket page
+			#1check graph to prevent cross-tree activity
+			#report accumulated time to process

-		polylines and for reserve account view
+		filter graph process url by cron request header polylines and for reserve account view
 		valid names should be 50 character or less? memo and message character limit?
 		always positive amounts

-		check on login if email is same as stored form noncing? sessions?
-		context needs to be clearer and "AS" should show default currency symbol setting per network, can turn off on metric account decimal setting per network, but overridden by metric account alias changing and account deleting should redirect as breaks back/last functionality move a lot of the system settings into system settings object (like debug and time constraints)
+		context needs to be clearer and "AS" should show default currency symbol setting per network, can turn off on metric account decimal setting per network, but overridden by metric account

+		alias changing and account deleting should redirect as breaks back/last functionality move a lot of the system settings into system settings object (like debug and time constraints) check on login if email is same as stored form noncing? sessions?

 	IMPLEMENT TICKET BASED FUNCTIONS
 		Commands
 			*see below